 671 Likes, 23 Comments – NORBLACK NORWHITE (@norblacknorwhite) on Instagram: “Who had a secret crush on Adam Levine that’s still a secret???
 It’s no secret that the ladies take…”

 1,408 Likes, 17 Comments – NORBLACK NORWHITE (@norblacknorwhite) on Instagram: “BE YOUR OWN BAWSE @iisuperwomanii”

 After having collaborated with international pop stars, how do you both make sure to keep a balance of culture (without appropriation) in your collaborations?

-NBNW has and will work to shift perceptions of handcrafted and indigenous goods as lesser value and lowbrow artifacts whilst preserving traditional forms of handcrafted textiles.
-We have tried our best to be the bridge between a rapidly declining artisan population & a contemporary urban consumer.
+NBNW has and will work to shift perceptions around handcrafted and indigenous goods.
+We have tried our best to be the bridge between a rapidly declining artisan population & a contemporary urban consumer.”

 India has endless culture & history that is quickly evolving and it’s important to identify and contribute to making sure evolution doesn’t simply mean working towards colonial ideas of greatness & success, including the mass manufacturing of everything.

 We want to document the process of creation and explore the cultural landscape of the country through textile, art, collaborations, and storytelling.
 We want to challenge the popular notion of what Made in India͛ means to the world.

 Also, how, according to you, does fashion influence music and vice-versa?